Quantum diagrammatics for $F_4$: Introduction

 \subsection{SageMath computations}

 Throughout the paper, many direct computations are performed using the open-source mathematics software system SageMath \cite{sagemath}.
-For the reader interested in verifying these, all such computations are included in a SageMath notebook that can be found on the \href{https://arxiv.org/}{arXiv}.
+For the reader interested in verifying these, all such computations are included in a SageMath notebook that can be found on the \href{https://arxiv.org/abs/2204.11976}{arXiv} as an ancillary file.